baynec2/mspms/README.md

     for the use of other types of upstream proteomic data processing, different peptide libraries, etc.

+2. QC checks.
+These functions allow the user to conduct quality control checks

-2. Data processing/ normalization.
+3. Data processing/ normalization.
 These functions allow the user to normalize and process the MSP-MS data.

-3. Statistics.
+4. Statistics.
 These methods allow the user to perform basic statistics on the normalized/processed data.

-4. Data visualization.
+5. Data visualization.
 These functions allow the user to visualize the data.

 **Preprocessing data**.